TorchLean: Formalizing Neural Networks in Lean: CROWN verification: bounds, duality, and certificates

 \subsection{VNN-COMP / VNN-LIB interface (ONNX + VNNLIB)}

-VNN-COMP is an annual community competition designed to enable fair, objective comparison of neural-network verification tools by standardizing interfaces, benchmarks, and evaluation pipelines \cite{brix2024vnncomp,vnncompSite}.
+VNN-COMP is an annual community competition designed to enable fair, objective comparison of neural network verification tools by standardizing interfaces, benchmarks, and evaluation pipelines \cite{brix2024vnncomp,vnncompSite}.
 VNN-COMP instances are packaged in standardized formats: networks are provided as ONNX models and properties are specified in VNN-LIB, an SMT-LIB-style language that defines both syntax and semantics for satisfiability queries over neural networks \cite{brix2024vnncomp,vnnlibSite}.
 This regime is directly relevant to semantic drift: most verifiers consume exported ONNX artifacts and interpret operator semantics outside the training framework, and ONNX operator meaning is tied to explicit operator-set (opset) versioning.
 Our goal here is not to re-implement the entire ONNX/VNN-LIB toolchain inside Lean, but to make the conversion boundary explicit and keep the trusted core inside Lean.

-Accordingly, we adopt a producer--checker workflow.
+Accordingly, we adopt a producer/checker workflow.
 A lightweight Python export step reads the ONNX network and the VNN-LIB specification and emits a compact JSON bundle containing the network structure/weights (in a typed graph form), the input region (typically an axis-aligned box), and the property matrices/constraints extracted from VNN-LIB.
-Lean then compiles this bundle into our op-tagged SSA/DAG IR and checks a \emph{sufficient UNSAT} condition by replaying IBP/CROWN-style bounds against the shared IR semantics.
-For these suites we run the checker under the fast runtime \texttt{Float} backend (binary64), since the objective is to demonstrate a semantics-aligned benchmarking interface rather than Float32 deployment conformance.
+Lean then compiles this bundle into our operator-tagged SSA/DAG IR and checks a \emph{sufficient UNSAT} condition by replaying IBP/CROWN style bounds against the shared IR semantics.
+For these suites we run the checker under the fast runtime \texttt{Float} backend (binary64), since the objective is to demonstrate a semantic benchmarking interface rather than Float32 deployment conformance.

 The check we perform follows the standard sound-but-incomplete pattern used by bound-propagation verifiers: if the propagated output enclosure implies that the VNN-LIB predicate cannot hold on the entire input region, we return \texttt{safe} (UNSAT proved); otherwise we return \texttt{unknown}.
 Soundness is semantic: whenever Lean reports \texttt{safe}, the conclusion is derived from the Lean denotation of the compiled IR, so the trusted computing base is the IR semantics plus the small checker, with the export step treated as an explicit, auditable boundary.